HelTecAutomation/HeltecDocs/doc/main/general/data_format_document.rst

 |     4bits          |                 4 bits                     |              1byte              |               ...               |
 +--------------------+--------------------------------------------+---------------------------------+---------------------------------+

-Note: `Total Valid Data Length (bytes)` This field is only present for arrays, omitted for other data types.
+.. note:: **Total Valid Data Length (bytes)** This field is only present for arrays, omitted for other data types.
 ------------------------------------------------------------------------------------------------------------
 +-----------+--------+----------------+
 | Data Type | Value  | Bytes Occupied |